subah11/Intelligent-Gesture-Based-Security-System-Using-Image-Processing/README.md

-# Intelligent-Gesture-Based-Security-System-Using-Image-Processing
+# Intelligent-Gesture-Based-Security-System

-EEE310: Communication Systems 1 Laboratory
-Contactless security system that reads hand gestures to operate a device.
-Programmed in Matlab and designed in Proteus
+Course: Communication Laboratory<br/>
+Supervisor: Shahed-E-Zumrat<br/>
+Designed a contactless security system that is unlocked by means of a stored hand gesture pattern.
+The simulation was performed by incorporation of MATLAB, VSPE, Arduino, and Proteus.